 - Quick overview of Flourish as strength based approach

-- How it can be used in direct work
+- How it can be used operationally to plan, prioritise and evidence - examples

 - How might you use it ? (workshop in rooms)

 - Group feedback

 - Closing questions and thoughts

 What FLOURISH means

 It is about our ambition for children, young people and families.
 Focusing on building strengths earning